-This paper attempts to interrogate Girish Karnad?s ?Hayavadana? from the perspective of existentialism relating the protagonist to main concerns of existential paradigm such as freedom, choice, responsibility, finitude and death.
-Individual?s variety of responses to fear 10 and anxieties forge a paradoxical identity which tries to avert the inevitability through human 11 efforts and subverts the symbolic identity, to seek meaning in interpersonal relationship and 12 life.
-Hayavadana engages with this dual reality of human being which Becker refers to ?existential paradox??.
-The way an individual conflates this paradox, has been analysed from 14 the existential human paradigms which involves inner experiences, desires, memories and the 15 sense of alienation.
-It further investigates the societal myth of an individual used by Karnad 16 to locate a man in the larger human context.
-It further argues that Karnad poses a problem of identity in a world of tangled relationship xistential humanistic, perspective is a philosophical engagement with human conditions and choices in life which seeks to explore human existence, its meaning, and relevance about human sufferings, desires, sense of alienation, freedom, and freedom of choice.
-This paper further raises some questions concerning the method and conceptual structure of the existential paradigms in the philosophical postulates of Heidegger, Sartre, Camus, and Kafka.
-Heidegger is primarily concerned with the questions of humanistic existence about freedom and temporality.
-To Sartre, our adventures with the being and with our fellow beings are aspects of our body consciousness.
-Sartre in his book Being and Nothingness, writes "My ultimate and initial project -for these are but one -is, as we shall see, always outline of a solution of the problem of being" ??Sartre, ??9).
-Commenting on the problem of being, which remained initial and ultimate purpose of Sartre to solve the riddles of being.
-Joseph S. Catalano says "In most general sense, the problem of being is nothing less than understanding the relation of all existence to human existence".
-(Joseph S. ??atalano, 1985, p17).
-Camus and Kafka conceptualized the human conditions of existence in terms of stark reality, destiny and absurdity of human conditions.
+Abstract- This paper attempts to interrogate Girish Karnad's 'Hayavadana' from the perspective of existentialism relating the protagonist to main concerns of existential paradigm such as freedom, choice, responsibility, finitude and death.
+Individual's variety of responses to fear and anxieties forge a paradoxical identity which tries to avert the inevitability through human efforts and subverts the symbolic identity, to seek meaning in interpersonal relationship and life.
+Hayavadana engages with this dual reality of human being which Becker refers to "existential paradox".
+The way an individual conflates this paradox, has been analysed from the existential human paradigms which involves inner experiences, desires, memories and the sense of alienation.
+It further investigates the societal myth of an individual used by Karnad to locate a man in the larger human context.
+It further argues that Karnad poses a problem of identity in a world of tangled relationship.
+The dichotomy of mind and body has been analyzed from the existential paradigm of alienation, human consciousness, freedom, choice, and sufferings.
+This paper concludes that Hayavadana is condemned to live with his physical form, which further suggests incompleteness, and liberation from it suggests futility as reflected in existential philosophy of Jean Sartre, Albert Camus, and Frank Kafka.

-Index terms- existentialism, paradoxical identity, paradigms, alienation, futility.
+existentialism, Keywords: paradoxical identity, paradigms, alienation, futility.